 #1.
 Wake up early

 I cannot emphasize more why waking up early and waking up before everyone does is very important in staying sane as a work from home mom.
 For me, I know the time when Kai usually wakes up so I try my best to wake up three hours before he does.
-Three hours is a lot of time for you to accomplish work tasks.
+Three hours is a lot of time for you to accomplish work.
 Even an hour makes a big difference.
-By waking up early, you dedicate yourself and focus on your work and you get to have undivided attention.
+By waking up early, you dedicate yourself to your work and you can focus on the things in front of you.

 When you’re done with those first few hours, you also have the time to spend with your kids.
 You shouldn’t be working when they are awake or you’ll just get frustrated with the distractions.

 #2.
 List down your daily tasks

 I’m not usually a to-do lister but I believe this works, especially if you know you have so many things to do within the day.)
-I wasn’t a to-do lister but I discovered bullet journaling and I have been doing it since then.
+I wasn’t a to-do lister but I discovered bullet journaling and I have been doing it since.
 I get inspired by the beautiful layouts on social media, but your list doesn’t have to be all fancy; what’s important is that you have something to write your tasks on to help you remember and stay on track.

 #3.
 If possible, get some help

 I’ve told a friend that as a work from home mom, we cannot do everything.
 We can do a lot – but not everything.
 If it’s too much to handle, get some help.
 Ask your partner to cook for the family from time to time.
 For partners, it is important to share the responsibilities at home.
 After all, the two of you made the family together so it’s basically a together-thing.

 You can also hire someone to help with the chores.
 A cleaning lady would be a good idea – I know, because we have one and it makes things easier for us.
 If you have the means, then go for it.
 There’s also the grandparents.
-They’ll be more than happy to look out for your child.
+They’ll be more than excited to look out for your child.